What happened?

 With a remarkably rich and diverse career path, Edi Rama’s involvement in the public and political life of Albania starts with his active participation in the movement for democracy that led to the dismantling of the communist regime in Albania.
 As Prime Minister, Rama continuously plays an important part in the political life of Albania, notably through the implementation of numerous reforms, including the restructuring of the country’s judiciary and law enforcement.
 Prior to his appointment as Prime Minister, he was Mayor of Tirana for 11 years, where he contributed to the modernisation of the city.

-Armin founded Youth Power, an influential Bosnian NGO which pushes for non-violence, human rights and tolerance in the country.
-The inspirational work he did on Program Y led to the inclusion of gender-based violence prevention in school curricula.
-Coming from a region that has historically suffered from religious violence, Armin has championed the need for more inter-faith dialogue.
+Armin Čerkez currently serves as Managing Director of the Global Asthma and Allergy Excellence Network, which promotes cutting-edge research, innovation and medical education in allergy, asthma and dermatology research worldwide.
+He is also a founder of Youth Power, an influential Bosnian NGO that pushes for non-violence, human rights and tolerance in the country.
+His inspirational work on Program Y led to the inclusion of gender-based violence prevention in school curricula.
+Coming from a region that has historically suffered from religious violence, Čerkez has championed the need for more interfaith dialogue.
 He has also brought his message directly to citizens, providing lessons to prevent alcohol abuse, sexually transmitted diseases and violence in schools.

 Former deputy secretary general of the United Nations Conference on Trade and Development (UNCTAD), former deputy prime minister of Belgium and Trustee of Friends of Europe